RasPatrick55-dev/JBRAVO_Screener/docs/Ranking.md

 ## Label computation

-`scripts/eval_ranker.py` transforms the rolling window of prediction snapshots into binary classification labels based on forward returns.
+`scripts/labels/make_nextday_labels.py` joins the nightly prediction snapshot with realized forward performance.
 Labels are derived using daily OHLC data sourced from `data/daily_prices.csv` (or an alternative path passed via `--prices`).
 For each prediction row:

 1. Locate the matching close on the prediction date.
 2. Scan the next *H* trading days (defaults to `--label-horizon 3`).